Waterfall Tour

 Driving Directions:Durham is located at the junction of County Road 4 and Highway 6.
 The Conservation Area is located at the north end of Durham on top of the hill.

 *Please note that some of the waterfalls may not be accessible during the winter due to heavy snowfall amounts.
-However if you have snowshoes and enjoy winter hiking, you can still view most Grey County waterfalls during the winter months.
 Feel free to call ahead if you have any questions about visiting the waterfalls during the winter.
-877-733-4739*
+877-733-4739* Also see our Winter Waterfalls 101.